 According to his biographer Walter Isaacson, Jobs was so careful with his purchases that it took him eight years to furnish a house he bought in 1991.
-When he finally bought a washer & dryer, a lamp, a TV, or a radio – it was because he’d found an object that he truly admired.
+When he finally bought a washer & dryer, a lamp, a TV, or a radio, it was because he’d found a design he truly admired.

-Yet this degree of minimalism can backfire, as well.
+Yet this minimalist philosophy can backfire, as well.
 When the architect Philip Johnson moved into in the glass house he’d designed in New Canaan, CT, he found it unlivable.
 At night, the interior lights turned the glass walls into a reflective surface.
 Calling his contractor in a panic, Johnson protested, “All I can see is me, me, me!”
 The next day he installed exterior lighting to put his focus on the trees.

-This is where we are as a culture – instead of reflecting our relationship to nature, our houses have become oddly solipsistic.
-Our dwellings, a stark assessment of how we feel about ourselves.
+This is where we are as a culture.
+Instead of reflecting our relationship to nature, our houses have become oddly solipsistic, and our dwellings, a stark assessment of how we feel about ourselves.

 Americans embraced minimalism to counteract the Age of Throwaway and what The Atlantic magazine so presciently called “the tyranny of things.”
-But it was also a reaction to the Victorian era, when the drawing room resembled a dusty diorama in a Museum of Natural History and served as a showcase for vast and varied collections (butterflies, rocks, taxidermy, samovars and ottomans, along with other souvenirs from the far reaches of the British Empire).
+But it was also a reaction to the Victorian era, when the drawing room resembled a dusty diorama in a Museum of Natural History and the parlor served as a showcase for vast and varied collections (butterflies, rocks, taxidermy, samovars and ottomans—souvenirs from the far reaches of the British Empire).
 Everything was overstuffed, from the sofa to the boar’s head on the wall.
-Rooms were dark and musty, trim painted green or black, the wallpaper carnivorous, and drapes as heavy as a pall.
-(Virginia Woolf referred to the second storey of her childhood home in Kensington, muffled in so much crimson velvet, as “the red gloom.”)
+Rooms were dark and musty, trim painted a deep green or black, the wallpaper carnivorous, and drapes heavy as a pall.
+(Virginia Woolf referred to the second storey of her childhood home in Kensington, muffled in crimson velvet, as “the red gloom.”)

 Then early in the 20th century, designers in Europe and America embraced Edith Wharton’s sun-drenched rooms.
 In The Decoration of Houses, she stressed light walls and simple lines, liberating the house from decades of formality and fustiness.